Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/analytics/data-visualizations/visualization-types/gauge-charts.md

 <a name='bullet-graph'></a>
 ## Bullet Graph

-The Bullet is very similar to a Linear gauge.It displays a label from the **Label** placeholder and a value from the **Value** placeholder.
+The Bullet is very similar to a Linear gauge.
+It displays a label from the **Label** placeholder and a value from the **Value** placeholder.
 The value is charted as a horizontal line, and it is also displayed on the right in a numeric format.